mikiec84/Office-Add-in-UX-Design-Patterns/README.md

 #### Utility

+  * [Brand Bar](patterns/brand-bar.md) - A space in the footer to include your brand name, logo and an optional settings access location.
   * [Command Bar](patterns/command-bar.md) - A surface that houses commands that operate on the content or parent region it resides above.
   * [Embedded Dialog](patterns/embedded-dialog.md) - Displays a dialog inside of the task pane or content add-in.
   * [Settings](patterns/settings.md) - Displays common components that may be used within an add-in's settings menu.
+  * [Splash Screen](patterns/splash-screen.md) - This is a screen to display your company branding while the add-in is loading.

 #### Notification